-Licensed to operate 62 beds, Riverview Behavioral Health is conventionally located in Texarkana, Texas and provides superior mental health treatment to individuals of all ages.
+Licensed to operate 62 beds, our psychiatric treatment center is conventionally located in Texarkana, Arkansas and provides superior mental health treatment to individuals of all ages.
 With a mission to truly improve the lives of every person who seeks our care, we uphold our commitment to supplying exemplary treatment in an atmosphere of respect while maintaining a high regard for each individual’s healing journey.

 For adults aged 18 and older, we are pleased to offer high quality inpatient services that aim to stabilize distressing symptoms of mental health disorders.
 Our staff of expertly trained professionals has extensive experience in treating those who are grappling with such concerns, and the interventions we include in our programming are proven effective in helping men and women become healthy in mind and body once more.

-To partake in the acute inpatient services that Riverview Behavioral Health has to offer, we invite you to complete our admissions assessment so that our staff can determine if our treatment is right for you.
+To partake in the acute inpatient services that our behavioral health treatment center has to offer, we invite you to complete our admissions assessment so that our staff can determine if our treatment is right for you.
 Once done, and if the care we supply is appropriate, you will be able to engage in a blend of the following therapeutic supports while at our center:

-Medication management services: When men and women come to Riverview Behavioral Health for treatment, they are often grappling with symptoms of mental disorders that can be quite difficult to manage with just coping skills alone.
+Medication management services: When men and women come to our mental health treatment center, they are often grappling with symptoms of mental disorders that can be quite difficult to manage with just coping skills alone.
 For those who are struggling with some of the mental health disorders that can prompt a person to engage in thoughts of suicide, certain medications may be beneficial.
 For this reason, we are pleased to offer medication management services that are facilitated by our onsite psychiatrist.
 The need for medication will be thoroughly assessed, and any medications prescribed will be closely monitored to ensure their safety and effectiveness while an individual is in our care.

-Medical care: While Riverview Behavioral Health is not a medical hospital, men and women will receive basic medical care and attention from our medical doctor, nurse practitioner, and experienced team of nurses who are available 24 hours a day, seven days a week.
+Medical care: While our psychiatric treatment center is not a medical hospital, men and women will receive basic medical care and attention from our medical doctor, nurse practitioner, and experienced team of nurses who are available 24 hours a day, seven days a week.
 We offer this form of care so that those who are seeking to overcome suicidal ideation are able to achieve and/or maintain good health for the duration of their stay with us.

 Individual therapy: To afford the men and women we treat with the individualized attention they need to overcome suicidal ideation, individual therapy is offered one time each week while they are at our center.
 Licensed mental health professionals conduct these sessions, which can serve as a time to talk about experiences from the past, process current feelings and emotions, and develop goals for the future.

-Group therapy: At Riverview Behavioral Health, we include group therapy in the personalized treatment plans for each individual who has been struggling with thoughts of suicide.
+Group therapy: At our behavioral health treatment center, we include group therapy in the personalized treatment plans for each individual who has been struggling with thoughts of suicide.
 Held every day and led by both licensed mental health professionals and recreational therapists, group therapy is an integral part of the care we offer.
 Designed to foster camaraderie among patients, provide support in a communal setting, and allow men and women to encourage one another and practice skills, we supply process groups and a number of other groups that can cover the following topics:

 - Anger management